moenigin/classify_neurons/manual.md

 # Usage Instructions

-heads-up: the very initial loading of whole cells to the viewer can take its time!
+heads-up: the very initial loading of whole cells to the viewer can take quite long - reloading the browser can speed this up.

 ##### The goal is to group neurons into classes based on morphological features.